14 Things You Should Never, Ever Do in Bed

 Don’t bring your workday stresses to bed

 Maybe you have a difficult project at work or you’re arguing with a friend—whatever the stressor, leave it outside the bedroom.
 Studies have shown that people, particularly women, need to be able to shut down their brains in order to experience arousal.
 That doesn’t mean that if you’re preoccupied with work, sex is completely off the table.
 “Arousal tends to be louder than anxiety,” says Kerner.
 “If you give arousal a chance, that can be helpful.”
-For women, fantasy could be a helpful way to detach from the events of the day and tune in instead to time with your partner.
+Fantasy could be a helpful way to detach from the events of the day and tune in instead to time with your partner.

 Don’t be a critic

 Think she’s getting some laugh lines?
-Think he’s getting a paunch?
+Think he’s developing a paunch?
 A steamy moment is obviously not the time to bring it up.
 “Body confidence issues affect both sexes and never are we more vulnerable than when we’re naked in bed,” Cox says.
 Since low self-esteem is a cause of sexual dysfunction for women, according to Brame, and more than 90 percent of men worry about their penis size, according to Cox, you’re going to have a better time in bed if you make each other feel sexy and comfortable with your bodies.

 Don’t bring up your ex